RamziJabali/articles/content/Dev Notes/MVVM vs MVI.md

 tags:
   - architecture
   - article
+  - mvvm
+  - mvi
 ---
 ## What are they?

 * MVVM = Model View View Model , MVI = Model View Intent
 *  They are both presentational patterns
-    * Meant to separte your presentation layer into different parts
+    * Meant to separate your presentation layer into different parts

 ## What is the model?